 Another factor is if we know the probable outcome.
 Do we think the outcome of obeying what God is saying is something we will enjoy?
 Or is it something that seems like it might turn out badly but God is telling us to do it anyway?
 Or do we have no idea what the reason or outcome of our obedience might be?

-Putting these factors together into a scale, I’ve come up with 7 types of obedience:
+Putting these factors together into a scale, I’ve come up with:

 You are led to do something where you clearly can see the intended outcome of your actions and that outcome is clearly going to be overwhelmingly positive.
 You also know how to do this thing and it is fully within your power.
 The only thing at stake is diligence on your end.